Read more at: Meet the Dean

 Other leadership in the Office of Executive Education includes:

-Ashley Baker, Assistant Dean for Custom and Open Enrollment Programs
+Ashley Baker, Associate Dean for Custom and Open Enrollment Programs

 Elie Farhat, Assistant Dean for Executive Relations and Marketing